-Interdisciplinary teaching and learning is grounded in individual subject groups and disciplines, but extends disciplinary understanding in ways that are:

-- integrative-bringing together concepts, methods, or modes of communication from two or more subject groups, disciplines, or established areas of expertise to develop new perspectives - ♦ purposeful-connecting disciplines to solve real-world problems, create products or address complex issues in ways that would have been unlikely through a single approach.
+In the MYP, interdisciplinary teaching and learning extends disciplinary understanding in ways that are integrative and purposeful.
+Interdisciplinary learning is oriented towards bringing together concepts, methods or modes of communication from two or more established areas of expertise to develop new perspectives.
+It connects disciplines to develop new understanding, create products or address real-world issues in ways that would have been unlikely through a single approach.